 I feel like I'm not helping Mack's case somehow.
 It's probably because she and her boyfriend, Keith Raniere, who co-ran NXIVM, allegedly branded their literal sex slaves with their initials against their wills (which is a given in a slavery situation).
-I guess that just doesn't engender a lot of good will or desire in me to throw Chloe Sullivan a bone?
+I guess that just doesn't engender a lot of goodwill or desire in me to throw Chloe Sullivan a bone?
 Sorry, Chlo.

-Anyway, the reason this is news now is because Mack was finally brought in on charges (and had to pony up $5 million in bond to be released).
+Anyway, the reason this is news now is that Mack was finally brought in on charges (and had to pony up $5 million in bond to be released).
 If found guilty, that's a minimum of 15 years in jail and a maximum of, you know, FOREVER.
 And, if that makes you feel blue because you really liked Chloe Sullivan, here's some thoughts on how to cope.

-The moral, apparently, some people need is, "Don't force people to be slaves in your sex cult."
+The moral, apparently, some people need is "Don't force people to be slaves in your sex cult."
 Just glad I could help.

 STAR TREK 4 GETS A DIRECTOR

 In news that's actually really great, Variety reported that director, S.J.
 Clarkson, has been tapped to direct the fourth Star Trek movie.
 It's not a done deal officially, but... it's a done deal insofar as Hollywood stuff like this goes.